HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/example12_map_method_comparison.rst

 This case reuses two committed run folders for the same Naizin catchment mesh.
 It compares full water-table elevation and water-table depth maps at the last saved time step, then renders parity plots and compact error bars.

 .. seealso::
-   Read :doc:`the result-reading guide </getting_started/reading-results-pages>` if you want the parameter mapping, a recommended reading order, and the first modifications to try.
+   Read :doc:`the gallery and validation reading guide </getting_started/reading-results-pages>` if you want the parameter mapping, a recommended reading order, and the first modifications to try.

 .. figure:: /_static/capability_gallery/method_comparison/example12_map_method_comparison.png
    :alt: Method comparison figure for the shared Naizin mesh